MemeManMemes/termpaint/README.md

 Thanks to r2boyo25 for the ability to move around the canvas with the arrow keys

 ## Most recent updates
+!!NEWEST!! - Bug fixed where saving with colored text would render a file unreadable<br/>
-!!NEWEST!! - Colored text - You can now place text down then color it by switching to color mode<br/>
+Colored text - You can now place text down then color it by switching to color mode<br/>
 Code readability and format as well as ability to switch between paint/command and text mode<br/>
 Ability to move around canvas with arrow keys<br/>
 Better file saving<br/>